layer5io/linkerd-service-mesh-workshop/lab-1/README.md

 ## <a name="appendix"></a> Appendix - Alternative Manual Install

 ### <a name="1.1"></a> 1.1 - Download Linkerd

-You will download and deploy the latest Istio resources on your Kubernetes cluster.
+You will download and deploy the latest Linkerd resources on your Kubernetes cluster.

-***Note to Docker Desktop users:*** please ensure your Docker VM has atleast 4GiB of Memory, which is required for all services to run.
+**_Note to Docker Desktop users:_** please ensure your Docker VM has atleast 4GiB of Memory, which is required for all services to run.

 ### <a name="1.2"></a> 1.2 - Setting up `linkerd` CLI

-On a *nix system, you can setup istioctl by doing the following:
+On a \*nix system, you can setup `linkerd` by doing the following:

 The above command will get the latest Linkerd package and untar it in the same folder.

-Change into the Istio package directory and add the `linkerd` client to your PATH environment variable.
+Change into the Linkerd package directory and add the `linkerd` client to your PATH environment variable.

 ```sh
 curl -sL https://run.linkerd.io/install | sh
 export PATH=$PATH:$HOME/.linkerd2/bin
 ```

 Alternatively, on MacOS you can sue `HomeBrew` to install `linkerd`

 ```sh
 brew install linkerd
 ```

-To verify `istioctl` is setup lets try to print out the command help
+To verify `linkerd` is setup lets try to print out the command help

 ```sh
 linkerd version
 ```